Civil Services of India: Lateral entry of domain experts

-From 2018, to attract the best domain expert candidates from across the world for the senior civil servants job, vacancies which were earlier available only through promotion of officers were opened for direct hire or lateral entry as well.
+From 2018, to attract the best domain expert candidates from across the world for the senior civil servants' job, vacancies that were earlier available only through promotion of officers were opened for direct hire or lateral entry as well.
 This was said to "boost the ministry or department's capabilities and proficiency... [and] provide synergies to policy and implementation".
-Initially, domain experts lateral entry candidates were appointed to 10 posts out of total 450 posts of joint secretary in the central government, and a further 40 lateral entrants at the director and deputy secretary level were also inducted.
+Initially, domain experts, lateral entry candidates were appointed to 10 posts out of a total of 450 posts of joint secretary in the central government, and a further 40 lateral entrants at the director and deputy secretary level were also inducted.

-Removal and punishment of corrupt officers
+Punishment and removal of corrupt officers

 Empowerment of citizens to sue corrupt officers

 In 2016, the government decided to empower citizens to seek prosecution of corrupt IAS officers.
 The Department Personnel and Training (DoPT), Ministry of Personnel, Public Grievances and Pensions, has accepted to receive requests from private persons seeking sanction for prosecution in respect of IAS officers without any proper proposal and supporting documents.
-In 2019, Government of India dismissed 12 (IRS IT) and 15 (IRS Customs and Central Excise) officers for corruption and bribery charges.
+In 2019, the Government of India dismissed 12 (IRS IT) and 15 (IRS Customs and Central Excise) officers for corruption and bribery charges.